Scan Documents

 Results

-After a scanned document has been assigned to a patient, it is added to the patient's Timeline.
+A scanned document is assigned to a patient and it is added to the Patient Timeline.

-In this example, we scanned a document, recorded its source as Fax, and assigned it to the patient.
-Fax now appears in the patient's timeline.
-Example document in Patient Timeline
+We have scanned a document and recorded its source as UPLOAD and assigned it to the patient.
+The scanned document is displayed in the Patient Timeline.